MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex4_PIM_Teammate_Approval.md

+---
+lab:
+  title: Learning Path 4 - Lab 4 - Exercise 4 - PIM Teammate Approval Request
+  description: In this exercise, Holly will enable the PIM-Intune-Administrators group to be eligible for the Intune admin role.
+However, not only will Holly make the group eligible for the role, but she will also make its members approvers of the role requests.
+Holly will then configure the role so that PIM notifies her of all approvals for this role.
+  duration: 30 minutes
+  level: 200
+  islab: true
+---

 # Learning Path 4 - Lab 4 - Exercise 4 - PIM Teammate Approval Request

 Up to this point, you have conducted two forms of PIM approval: